 This Homemade Nutella couldn't be easier to make!
-Just 7 ingredients, and lower in sugar than the regular kind, it's delicious for breakfast or a snack.
+Just a few ingredients, and lower in sugar than the regular kind and oil and refined sugar free.
 A smooth, nutty, rich and creamy chocolate hazelnut spread that you will want to put on everything.
 Just grab a spoon!
 There is also a dairy free option too, so you can have delicious vegan Nutella.

 Nutella is a popular brand of a chocolate-hazlenut spread and it is super moreish.
-It is seen as a breakfast choice in many countries across the world, but it isn't the healthiest breakfast choice and might leave you with a sugar crash a couple of hours later.
+It is seen as a breakfast choice in many countries across the world, but store-bought Nutella isn't the healthiest breakfast choice and might leave you with a sugar crash a couple of hours later.

-We have lightened it up a bit, used less sugar (but it's still plenty sweet), which means you can still enjoy Nutella for breakfast (or any time of the day), but make sure it's a bit healthier too.
+We have lightened it up a bit - there's no palm oil, it's refined sugar-free (but it's still nice and sweet), which means you can still enjoy healthy Nutella for breakfast (or any time of the day), but it's a little bit more nutritious.
+It's sweetened with a few dates and a little maple syrup and just 53 calories per portion.

 Looking for some other sweet breakfasts?
-Why not try our Apple Cinnamon Pancakes, Banana Porridge and Healthy French Toast.
+Why not try our quick Apple Cinnamon Pancakes, easy Banana Porridge and our delicious Healthy French Toast?

 Jump to: